 A hundred miles outside of Atlanta, antebellum homes dot the landscape throughout Hancock County.
 However, there is one estate where the former owner is buried in the backyard.
-This large two-story plantation was originally built by a prominent cotton farmer sometime between 1917 and 1919.
+This sizeable two-story plantation was initially built by a prominent cotton farmer sometime between 1917 and 1919.
 The original owner sold the house in the 1930s to another family who ran a local mercantile store nearby.
 They lived in the house for decades as an extended family, which even hosted a family wedding reception in 1939.
 The house was renovated sometime in the 1950s before being sold to Dr. John McCown.

 A 33-year old civil rights activist named John McCown moved to the area and purchased the plantation home in 1967.
 As executive director of the Georgia Council on Human Relations, McCown initially came to the area to assist in black voter registration.
 John McCown realized through his involvement in local politics that white county leaders would consistently vote against improvements when the issues at hand involved or benefited the black community.
-He decided that the community needed to be more involved in the local political process and there needed to be a black majority on the county commission.
+He decided that the community needed to be more involved in the local political process, and there needed to be a black majority on the county commission.

 As a founder of the East Central Committee for Opportunity (ECCO), John McCown was able to successfully entice federal and private grant money to invest in the county’s future.
 One of the primary objectives was a Head Start campaign for the youth of Hancock County.
 McCown began an investigation of the Federal Housing Administration (FHA) as to why so few African Americans were granted loans for housing.
-Procedures were changed and they began receiving FHA loans after the investigation found biased practices in Hancock County.
+Procedures were changed, and they began receiving FHA loans after the investigation found biased practices in Hancock County.

 John McCown’s crusade resulted in Hancock County receiving over $8 million in grant funds.
 Some of the funds were used to build a catfish farm, which at one time was the largest in the state.
-He also facilitated the building of a 150-unit low income housing project and a cinder block plant, all located within the county.
+He also facilitated the building of a 150-unit low-income housing project and a cinder block plant, all located within the county.
 Some people referred to McCown as a con artist, but others revered him for being able to obtain large sums of money to a desperately poor area.

 A wave of arson swept throughout the community.
 In response, former Governor Jimmy Carter made a visit to the small town in hopes of defusing the racial tension.
-Carter served as mediator.
+Carter served as a mediator.
 With his influence, both sides ended the arms race and relinquished all of their submachine guns.
-Within a few years Carter would use his skills in public relations to become elected 39th President of the United States.
+Within a few years, Carter would use his skills in public relations to become elected 39th President of the United States.

 John McCown was a polarizing figure, respected by the black community, thought of as a ‘Black Jesus’ while others viewed him as a menace to society.
 Most of McCown’s dreams of economic power fizzled, although he was able to bring about 8 million dollars in funds to the county.
-His projects were mismanaged and money disappeared leading to state and federal investigations.
+His projects were mismanaged and the money disappeared leading to state and federal investigations.
 The county was still poor however, McCown was a wealthy man.
 Maneuvering through a variety of shell corporations, McCown gained control of many properties and hundreds of acres of land before his death.

 On January 30, 1976, McCown’s leadership came to an abrupt halt.
 After news that funding had run out and he was being terminated as CEO of ECCO.
 McCown spent the night drinking with friends at the night club he owned in town.
 Early the next morning McCown decided to take a ride in his single-engine Cessna with three friends.
 McCown did not own a pilot’s license and simply took off.